OpenSourceMeNow/pi-hole-setup/README.md

 - Migrating to a lighter OS (Ubuntu Server or Raspberry Pi OS Lite) for better resource efficiency
 - Implementing automated backups of Pi-hole configuration
 - Fine-tuning blocklists for optimal performance and minimal false positives
-- Setting up Pi-hole redundancy with a secondary DNS server
+- Adding Pi-hole redundancy using a secondary instance

 ## Resources